ainayves/cgpt/README.md

 ```
 $ devbox run start
 ```
-> # ⚠️ Warning
+> # ⚠️ Warning for users only
-> Development of macOS compatibility for `cgpt` is still ongoing and undergoing enhancements.
+> Development of MacOS compatibility for `cgpt` is still ongoing and undergoing enhancements.

 # 💚 Feedback